masonasons/AudioCapture/README.md

 # Audio Capture - Per-Process Audio Recording

 A Windows application for capturing audio from individual processes using WASAPI (Windows Audio Session API).
 Records audio to WAV, MP3, Opus, or FLAC formats with an accessible Win32 interface.
+Fully self-contained with no external DLL dependencies.

 ## Full Disclosure